samaddmirzaa/london-house-price-prediction/README.md

 # Predicting London House Prices

-London property is the biggest purchase most people ever make, and pricing is famously opaque.
-Asking prices are set by agents with their own incentives, and buyers rarely have a good independent sense of whether a place is fairly priced.

-The goal here is a model that estimates a fair sale price for a London property from its location and basic characteristics.
+The goal here was a model that estimates a fair sale price for a London property from its location and basic characteristics.
 The kind of thing that could sit behind a "is this listing over- or under-priced?" tool, or help a buyer sanity- check an asking price before making an offer.